vinsidious/gac/USAGE.md

 ## Configuration Notes

-- The recommended way to set up GAC is to run `gac init` and follow the interactive prompts.
+- The recommended way to set up gac is to run `gac init` and follow the interactive prompts.
-- GAC loads configuration in the following order of precedence:
+- gac loads configuration in the following order of precedence:
   1. CLI flags
   2. Environment variables
   3. Project-level `.gac.env`